 Australia’s brightest informatics students have finished competing at the International Olympiad in Informatics (IOI), held 7-15 August 2022.

 The IOI program, which sees the Australian students taking part supported by the not-for-profit Australian Maths Trust, resulted in all team members being awarded silver medals and ranking highly amongst a pool of 346 of the best informatics students from around the world.
-Put simply, informatics in this context is competitive programming, and the IOI is the pre-tertiary competition of its sort in the world.
+Put simply, informatics in this context is competitive programming, and the IOI is the highest level pre-tertiary competition of its sort in the world.

 Hosted by Indonesia in Yogyakarta as a hybrid with both onsite and online participation opportunities, the Australian team planned to compete from Sydney following the pre-IOI training camp, incorporating a visit to the head office of program partner and proud sponsor Optiver.
 Risk mitigation measures however meant that the camp was prematurely ended, leading to the Australian team competing from their own homes under exam supervision.